What is Psychological Testing?

 What Other Services Do You Provide?

 We offer IEP coaching and can help you collaborate with school systems.
 We can help you navigate the IEP process, and can explain your child’s IEP.
-Further, we offer academic progress monitoring, and screenings for ADHD, Autism, Dyslexia, and Dysgraphia.
+Further, we offer academic progress monitoring, and screenings for ADHD, Dyslexia, and Dysgraphia.

 To schedule an evaluation or to learn more about the process, please contact Waypoint Wellness Center today by filling out the New Patient Inquiry form.